The best car head-up display for 2024

 If you’re worried about installing an HUD, don’t be.
 The current generation of HUDs take minutes to set-up, at most, and the hardest part is often stashing the cable in the gaps in the dashboard.
 Here, a seemingly small item, like having a flat cable instead of a round one can make it easier to hide.
 It’s something anyone can do, and the units themselves typically sit on the dashboard using a pad or an adhesive strip for support.

-There are heads-up displays that start at under $20 but these are generally second best.
-They either have monochrome screens or only display one item, like the car’s speed.
+There are head-up displays that start at under $20 but these are generally pretty poor quality.
+They either have monochrome screens or only display one item at a time, like the car’s speed.

-Many of the HUDs have specialty features, which were also tested out on the road.
+The last thing we focus on is any specialist features, and how those operate during a drive.
 These included using the text display function on some, the inclinometer on others and trying out the turn-by-turn directions where it’s offered.

 Brian Nadel